 Example of a set of cards

-Then explain the Concentration game:
+Once the cards have been prepared, explain the Concentration game:

 Invite teams to exchange sets of cards and play again.

-Activity 3: What is the Criterion?
+Activity 3: What is the Criteria?

 This activity integrates concepts in Number as well as in Data.